 Next day, trim off all excess glue/sealant from around the outside of the nosing with a sharp Stanley knife.

-The anti slip stair nosings need to be sealed all the way around so moisture cannot get underneath.
+The external anti slip stair nosings need to be sealed all the way around so moisture cannot get underneath.

 The sealant also forms a layer to keep dissimilar metals apart to avoid oxidisation, or galvanic corrosion, which can easily happen.